 In The Politics of Experience, Laing describes a devastated emotional landscape with little difference between the insane and the supposedly sane: “What we call ‘normal’ is a product of repression, denial, splitting, projection, introjection and other forms of destructive action on experience… our collusive madness is what we call sanity.”

 Writing at the height of the Cold War, Laing further observed: “Long before a thermonuclear war can come about, we have had to lay waste our own sanity… The perfectly adjusted bomber pilot may be a greater threat to species survival than the hospitalized schizophrenic.”
 The same analogy can be applied to our willingness to devastate the planet we depend on for our existence.

 We are like Lego figures—detachable heads, torsos and legs, made of plastic, unfeeling and imperishable.
-We live in a Lego world where plastic faces with fixed smiles grin inanely at each other and everyone pretends that, like Lego figures, they have no genitals.
+We live in a Lego world where plastic faces with fixed smiles grin inanely at each other.
+Everyone pretends that, like Lego figures, they have no genitals.

 Why do so few attempt to unite head, heart and genitals?

 Shame.
 Look at the qualities we commonly associate with the genitals.
 For men, we think of conquest, penetration and ejaculation.
 For women lust, promiscuity and immorality are frequent touchstones.
 The genitals are a place of darkness, of forbidden and dangerous instincts.